tmtsoftware/csw/docs/src/main/framework/handling-lifecycle.md

 ### onSubmit

 On receiving a command as `Submit`, the `onSubmit` handler is invoked for a component only if the `validateCommand` handler returns `Accepted`.
-In case a command is received as a submit, command response should be updated in the `CommandResponseManager`. `CommandResponseManager` is an actor whose reference `commandResponseManager` is available in the `ComponentHandlers`.
+In case a command is received as a submit, the command response should be updated in the `CommandResponseManager`, which is an actor (A reference to it is passed to the component handler constructor).

 Assembly/Scala
 :   @@snip [AssemblyComponentHandlers.scala](../../../../examples/src/main/scala/csw/framework/components/assembly/AssemblyComponentHandlers.scala) { #onSubmit-handler }